hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step5-parallel.md

-A huge advantage of running application on Kubernetes is there are typically large amounts of resources to utilize.
+A huge advantage of running applications on Kubernetes is there are typically large amounts of resources to utilize.
 So far these jobs have been working serially and underutilizing the resources.
-Often real jobs may be longer running and incur notable CPU and memory consumption.
-A helpful ways to solve performance problems is running the jobs in parallel.
+Often real jobs may be long-running and incur notable CPU and memory consumption.
+A technique to solve performance problems is to run the jobs in parallel.
 Instead of each job creating a series of keys serially,3 have multiple jobs work on smaller units of work.

 ## A Race ##